-Michael Pollack is an Assistant Professor of Law.
+Michael Pollack is an Associate Professor of Law.
 Before joining Cardozo, Professor Pollack served as a Bigelow Fellow at the University of Chicago Law School.
 He also worked as a Trial Attorney in the Federal Programs Branch of the U.S. Department of Justice, defending major legislative and regulatory initiatives from constitutional and statutory challenges.
 Professor Pollack clerked for Justice Sonia Sotomayor of the U.S. Supreme Court and Judge Janice Rogers Brown of the U.S. Court of Appeals for the D.C.
 Circuit.

-Taking Data 86 Univ. of Chicago Law Review (forthcoming 2018).
+86 University of Chicago Law Review 77 (2019)

-68 Alabama Law Review 707 (2017).
+68 Alabama Law Review 707 (2017)